doxout/anydb-sql/README.md

 });
 ```

-Defining a table for that database is the same as in node-sql:
+Defining a table is the same as in node-sql:

 ```js
 var user = db.define({